-Penetration testing is a foundational element of modern cybersecurity governance and is explicitly referenced or strongly encouraged across major compliance frameworks including PCI DSS, HIPAA, and SOC 2.
-Although each framework has unique objectives, all three share a core requirement: organizations must be able to demonstrate that they can identify, assess, and remediate security vulnerabilities before they impact sensitive data.
+Penetration testing is a foundational element of modern cybersecurity governance and is explicitly referenced or strongly encouraged across major compliance frameworks, including PCI DSS, HIPAA, and SOC 2.
+Although each framework has unique objectives, all three share a core requirement: organizations must demonstrate they can identify, assess, and remediate security vulnerabilities before they impact sensitive data.

-PCI DSS: Pen testing helps validate cardholder data protections, identify network segmentation weaknesses, and confirm that access control mechanisms resist real attack techniques.
+PCI DSS: Pen testing helps validate cardholder data protections, identify weaknesses in network segmentation, and confirm that access control mechanisms resist real-world attack techniques.
 It supports requirements around vulnerability management, secure network architecture, and ongoing risk evaluation.

 HIPAA: For healthcare entities, pen testing strengthens safeguards for protected health information (PHI).
 It validates the effectiveness of administrative, technical, and physical controls defined in the HIPAA Security Rule.
 Tests uncover potential data exposure paths, weak authentication settings, and system misconfigurations that could lead to PHI breaches.